dgoffredo/xml-remove/README.md

 What
 ----
-`xml-remove.py` takes as command line arguments one or more [xpath][xpath] queries and uses them to filter XML from standard input into standard output.
+`xml-remove.py` takes as command line arguments one or more [XPath][xpath] queries and uses them to filter XML from standard input into standard output.
-XML elements that match any of the provided xpath queries are omitted from the output.
+XML elements that match any of the provided XPath queries are omitted from the output.

 `xml-remove.py` mostly leaves the rest of the XML untouched, except that it